top of page

 1. Sign up - time zone feature

-Pain point: 4 out of 5 users had trouble figuring out thier time zone and questioned parts of the sign up form.
-I notated other comments the users made and kept those in mind when creating an easier, faster and secure sign up.
+Pain point: 4 out of 5 users had trouble figuring out their time zone and questioned parts of the sign-up form.
+I noted other comments the users made and kept those in mind when creating an easier, faster, and more secure sign-up process.

 Beta sign up form